Vicki Fowler: 2025–present

 In October 2025, Joel’s behaviour becomes increasingly erratic after he is caught showing a sexually explicit video at school that targets Amy Mitchell (Ellie Dadd).
 The incident sparks outrage across the community, prompting Vicki to once again confront him over his misogynistic actions and growing hostility towards women.
 Their argument turns explosive when Joel refuses to take accountability, instead hurling abuse towards Vicki.
 As the confrontation escalates inside their home, Joel violently attacks Vicki, leaving her severely injured.
 He records a video of her lying motionless on the floor before repeatedly kicking her and leaving her for dead.
 Vicki manages to regain consciousness, collapses in the Vic and is rushed to hospital.
 Ross finds out about the incident shortly afterwards, and goes to the hospital to be with Vicki; he then goes home, and discovers that Joel was behind the attack after watching the video that he recorded on his phone linked to his laptop.
 Joel is later arrested after Ross calls the police.
 Vicki, disappointed to learn that Ross visited the police station, tells him to go from the hospital then Sharon later has Kathy and Zack bag up all Ross and Joel's belongings and Ross is thrown out after returning his key.
 Ross sees Vicki return home with Sharon and Zack later that day.
-Vicki stills cares about Ross and Kathy and Sharon arrange a Lake District trip for her but only Kathy is made aware that Kathy's partner Harvey Monroe (Ross Boatman) and Ian are going to house Ross who had collapsed drunk in the alley by the Vic homeless and desperate.
+Vicki stills cares about Ross and Kathy and Sharon arrange a Lake District trip for her but only Kathy is made aware that Kathy's partner Harvey Monroe (Ross Boatman) and Ian are going to house Ross.
+Vicki sleeps with Zack the night before Joel's trial but reconciles with Ross when he supports her.
+Joel pleads guilty and is sentenced to six months in a young offender's institute, and Ross arranges for him to live with his estranged mother, Cleo (Mazz Murray), when he is released.
+Ross later proposes to Vicki, but she admits that she slept with someone else, but doesn't tell him who it was.
+Ross forgives her and they get engaged.
+Her half-brother Mark Fowler Jnr (Stephen Aaron-Sipple) also makes his return to support her at the trial.
+Vicki tries, unsuccessfully, to get him out of his criminal affiliations.

+Vicki and Zack sleep together again, despite Vicki insisting she loves Ross.
+Zack develops feelings for her and tries to sabotage the wedding by manipulating Ross into believing Vicki is still having the affair.
+On the wedding day, Ross finds out it was Zack who Vicki was sleeping with during the vows and nearly calls off the wedding, but he eventually forgives Vicki, and the two marry.
+When they return from their honeymoon, they are shocked to learn that Joel has returned with Cleo, having been released.